convexset/meteor-template-level-subs-cache/README.md

 For those with a touch of OCD, each subscription may be "prepared" in with more options:
  - `startOnCreated`: determines when the subscription starts (`onCreated` if `true` or `onRendered` if `false`) (default: `true`)
+ - `expireAfter`: provide an `expireAfter` value for a particular subscription (default: use pre-specified value)
  - `beforeStart`: a callback function that is called before the subscription is started
  - `afterStart`: a callback function that is called after the subscription is started
  - `onReady`: a callback function that is called after the subscription is ready